EricBartusch/sts-protemplate/README.md

 7. Change the name of `TodoMod.java` to `PascalModName.java`

 ## Future TODOs
-* Choose what parts to include (e.g. only relics, or cards and events)
 * Include Intellij (and other?) files so debugging is available without additional setup